 Court Petition: The Basics

-The D.C. court provides a fillable PDF you can use to complete a break seal petition.
-It is here, and you can fill it out, print it, and file it with the court after you sign it in front of a notary.
+The D.C. court provides a fillable PDF and packet you can review and use to complete a break seal petition.
+The petition is here, and you can fill it out, print it, and file it with the court after you sign it in front of a notary (and enclose the fee).
 But, a huge caveat.
 The court’s form tries to pigeonhole you into specific reasons to get your records, namely for medical information or “to establish contact with the birth parents.”
 The form does include an option of “other,” but the focus on contact and reunion with a birth parent is abundantly clear.
 Avoid being pigeonholed.
 I avoided it by creating my own form, and my annotated sample, in Google Docs, is here.
 I’ve commented on the form itself.
 I’ve also included a summary of those comments below.

 Case Title.
 Include your full name, as it was at the time of adoption.
 It is key to include your name as it was back then, not a new name now or a married name you may have taken later.
 The court must link your initial adoptive name to the court file.